 Will it work after the cookie apocalypse?
 Yes.

-With SharedID, You
+With SharedID, you

 - Can increase page loading speed & deliver a good user experience.